SamYu/Guidin-George/README.md

 We started a web-app for new users to register their phone numbers to Guidin' George but did not complete the back-end.
 In addition, we're thinking of adding security features to Guidin' George such as collecting the last location of the user and if they have not arrived within a certain time frame, Guidin' George sends a search party.

 # Built With
-python 3
+python 3,
-django
+django,
-twilio
+twilio,
-google-cloud
+google-cloud,
-google-directions api
+google-directions api,
-google-places api
+google-places api,
-django-rest-framework
+django-rest-framework.